In this article, we will look at the ultimate 20 minute fat burning workout for women that can be done at home.

 Repeat for 60 seconds, then take a 30-second break.

-Skater Hops work the calves, buttocks, and thighs, with a particular focus on the quads.
+Skater Hops work the calves, buttocks, and thighs, particularly the quads.
 They also provide cardio benefits.

-Step 3: Bend your upper body forward keeping your back straight, your head up, and your arms bent into a skating position.
+Step 3) Bend your upper body forward, keeping your back straight, head up, and arms bent into a skating position.

 If the exercise becomes too easy, try doing it while wearing ankle weights.